 In the last few years, DSLR camera has become affordable and hence many people are shifting to a DSLR camera.
 Though mobile cameras have improved, it is no match to what a good DSLR camera can deliver.
-We present to you the best DSLR under Rs 50,000.
+See our review of the best DSLR camera under 50000.

 Within a price range of about Rs 50,000 to 55,000 you can find a decent DSLR camera with a proper lens set.
 This is enough to get you started.
 But the key question many of our user ask is why DSLR.